February 19, 2020

-With some insurance carriers charging young drivers more for insurance based on their age, parents may be wondering if their student can afford coverage on their own or if there are cheap car insurance options available.
+With some insurance carriers charging young drivers more for insurance because of their age, parents might be wondering if their students can afford coverage on their own or if there are cheap car insurance options even available.

 Do you own a car?

-When you purchase a car, you get a title that says who owns the vehicle.
-If your parents bought you a car, that doesn’t automatically mean the title is under your name.
+When you buy a car, you get a title that lists who owns the vehicle.
+If your parents bought your car, the title might not be under your name.

-The title is under a parent’s name
+The title is under a parent’s name.

-- The title is under a parent’s name and the student’s name
+The title is under a parent’s name and the student’s name.

-- The title is under the student’s name
+The title is under the student’s name.

 For the first two scenarios, you may be able to stay on your parents’ insurance.
 But, if you own the car, you’ll probably need your own car insurance.